I am pregnant: what are the risks for me and my baby, before and after the birth?

 No need to stress!
-Pregnant women are no more likely to be infected with it COVID-19 than other people.
-The risk of transmitting the coronavirus to the baby during pregnancy is low.
+Pregnant women are no more likely to be infected with COVID-19 than others.
+The risk of transmitting the coronavirus to their baby during pregnancy is low.
 There is no transmission of the coronavirus to the baby through breast milk.
-If you have the virusCOVID-19, to avoid passing it on during delivery or afterwards, wear a mask in the presence of your newborn and wash your hands frequently!
+If you have the COVID-19 virus, to avoid passing it on during delivery or afterwards, wear a mask in the presence of your newborn and wash your hands frequently!

 COVID-19 is a recently discovered disease (December 2019) and there is still little data to provide the hindsight needed to answer these questions categorically.
 However, available data appear very reassuring for pregnant women!
 Pregnancy in itself does not increase the risk of being infected with COVID-19 and does not increase the risk of having a serious issue.
 Of course, care must be taken to respect barrier gestures, without becoming overly anxious.